AlexsLemonade/OpenPBTA-analysis/analyses/tp53_nf1_score/README.md

 #### Output

+`00-tp53-nf1-alterations.R` produces `TP53_NF1_snv_alteration.tsv`, which contains information about the presence or absence of coding SNVs in _TP53_ and _NF1_ for the purpose of evaluating the classifier results.
+For evaluation purposes, a coding SNV 1) is found in a CDS region and 2) is not a silent mutation or in an intron as indicated by the `Variant_Classification` column of the consensus mutation file.

-It produces  `results/pbta-gene-expression-rsem-fpkm-collapsed.stranded_classifier_scores.tsv`  and `results/pbta-gene-expression-rsem-fpkm-collapsed.polya_classifier_scores.tsv`, which contains all 3 classifier scores for the stranded data and for shuffled stranded (e.g., random) data.
+`01-apply-classifier.py` produces  `results/pbta-gene-expression-rsem-fpkm-collapsed.stranded_classifier_scores.tsv`  and `results/pbta-gene-expression-rsem-fpkm-collapsed.polya_classifier_scores.tsv`, which contains all 3 classifier scores for the stranded data and for shuffled stranded (e.g., random) data.

 Because some of the classifier genes are not present in the OpenPBTA dataset, the scores should be interpreted as continuous values representing relative gene alterations and not as probabilities.